EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 The assembly of Yak, Yet kit and cable set is completed.

-When using the assembly in a "desk" environment, it is recommended to apply power through the 12V DC barrel connector shown in the upper right corner of the Yeti board in the image above.
+When using the assembly in a "desk" environment, it is recommended to apply power through the 12 V DC barrel connector shown in the upper right corner of the Yeti board in the image above.
 Make sure the WiFi antenna does not touch any other open PCB parts to prevent damage to the boards.